deborahvm/ECommerceApp/README.md

 ECommerceApp depends on:
   1. [CloudSim][CloudSim2], a framework that enables simulation of cloud computing infrastructures;
   2. [DVFS package][DVFS], it is a CloudSim package which allows Dynamic Voltage and Frequency Scale (DVFS) simulation to support energy-eficiency resource management policies;
-  3. [R][], it is a language and environment for statistical computing and graphics.
+  3. [R][], it is a language and environment for statistical computing and graphics;
-  4. [JRI][], it is a Java/R Interface which allows to run R inside Java applications;
+  4. [JRI][], it is a Java/R Interface which allows to run R inside Java applications.

 You can find instructions for project configuration on the ECommerceApp wiki.
 ECommerceApp requires CloudSim version 3.0.3.